Some basic questions for any health professional:

 Most drug companies have prescription assistance programs for people who cannot afford their medications.
 Ask the pharmacist or go to www.pparx.org for more information.

-It's very important that your doctor be aware of all medications your child is currently taking, even if they are for conditions something you may think are unrelated.
+It's very important that your mental health professional be aware of all medications you are currently taking, even if they are for conditions other than a mental health condition.

-Use the space below to list each medication, including over-the-counter medicines and vitamins or supplements, and the dose/frequency in which your child is taking them.
+Use the space below to list each medication, including over-the-counter medicines and vitamins or supplements, and the dose/frequency in which you are taking them.

 NOTE: If you have questions or concerns about possible drug interactions be sure to ask your health care professional.